Superfund Task Force Accomplishments

 EPA Proposes Interim Plan to Address Contamination for Berry's Creek Portion of Ventron/Velsicol Superfund Site in NJ

 On April 30, 2018, EPA took an important step towards addressing serious contamination in the Berry’s Creek Study Area, which is part of the Ventron/Velsicol Superfund site in Bergen County, N.J., by proposing a plan to take actions to address known sources of the contamination.
-The Berry’s Creek portion of the Superfund site is on EPA Administrator Scott Pruitt’s Emphasis List of Superfund sites.
+The Berry’s Creek portion of the Superfund site is on former EPA Administrator Scott Pruitt’s Emphasis List of Superfund sites.

 The EPA will hold a public meeting on May 9th in Little Ferry, NJ to explain the cleanup proposal and other options considered and to take public comments.